pedro-lara-chem/Reaction-Path-Visualizer/README.md

 * **PES_3D_plot.gltf**: An interactive 3D model file.
 This can be opened in Windows 3D Viewer, Blender, or online GLTF viewers.

 * **PES_3D_animation_*.gif**: Individual animated GIFs for every deactivation pathway found (e.g., S2 to S0).

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

 ## 📄 License
 This project is distributed under the MIT License.